Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Introduction

 Existing works in GR strengthen the performance by either incorporating external knowledge such as additional CF signals~\citep{A-LLMRec,LLaRA} or richer item semantic information from LLMs~\citep{LIGER, COBRA}.
 Beyond these approaches, little attention has been given to whether GR models can be improved simply by scaling up their parameters to better capture item and user information.
 Drawing on the experience of LLMs, we argue that scaling core architectural components~\citep{kaplan2020scaling,GPT3} represents a promising direction toward more performant GR models and, ultimately, recommendation foundation models.
-We delve into this direction by conducting a comprehensive analysis on the effects of scaling up GR models and summarize our contributions as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item We show that scaling sequential recommenders in SID-based GR models results in early performance saturation, while neither the LLM encoder nor the quantization tokenizer exhibits scaling behaviors.
+We delve into this direction by conducting a comprehensive analysis on the effects of scaling up GR models and summarize our contributions as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item We show that scaling sequential recommenders~(RS) in SID-based GR models results in early performance saturation~(vanilla transformer) or marginal gains~(LLM), while neither the modality encoder nor the quantization tokenizer exhibits scaling behaviors.
 Our analysis further reveals that the fundamental bottleneck of SID-based GR models lies in their limited capacity to capture item content information.
-In particular, the SID itself constitutes the key constraint, preventing the knowledge embedded in powerful LLMs from being effectively transferred into the recommender.
+In particular, the SID itself constitutes the key constraint, preventing the knowledge embedded in the powerful modality encoders~(i.e., LLMs) from being effectively transferred into the downstream recommender.

-\item Built atop our findings above, we revisit the GR paradigm of directly using LLMs as recommenders (dubbed LLM-as-RS as in \cref{fig:paradigms}) and challenge the prevailing view that they lack the ability to capture CF signals.
-Instead, we demonstrate that LLMs are capable of modeling CF information, with this capability improving as model size increases.
-Consequently, the benefits of incorporating external CF embeddings decrease as the backbone scales up. \item Overall, we conclude that the LLM-as-RS paradigm exhibits superior scaling properties compared to SID-based GR models.
+\item Built atop our findings above, we revisit the GR paradigm of directly using textual item representations (dubbed Text-based GR as in \cref{fig:paradigms}) and show it has \textbf{better scaling behaviors}.
+Moreover, we challenge the prevailing view that it lacks the ability to capture CF signals.
+Instead, we demonstrate it is capable of modeling CF information, with this capability improving as model size increases.
+Consequently, the benefits of incorporating external CF embeddings decrease as the backbone scales up. \item Overall, we conclude that the Text-based GR paradigm exhibits superior scaling properties compared to SID-based GR models.
 Its performance improves consistently with model size, showing no signs of saturation.
-Furthermore, when being scaled up, LLM-as-RS quickly surpasses SID-based GR and achieves up to a 20\% improvement using the same training data. \end{itemize}
+Furthermore, when being scaled up, Text-based GR quickly surpasses SID-based GR and achieves up to a 20\% improvement using the same training data. \end{itemize}

 \textbf{Clarification}: We note that \textit{this study does not aim to achieve state-of-the-art performance, nor to claim that one paradigm is universally superior to the other under all circumstances}.
 Rather, our goal is to provide a thorough understanding of their respective advantages and limitations through the model-scaling behaviors analysis, thereby paving the way toward building effective GR models.